ucsb-csw8/w23-project/step01.md

 from functions import *
 ```

-**Important**: you need to run this file separately: running the main program will not execute the assert statements.
+**Important**: you need to run this file separately: running the main program will **not** automatically execute the assert statements.
 Each function that returns values will need to have the corresponding assert statements to check its correctness.
+Make sure that you have at least **three** assert statements for each function.

 If the assert statements are failing, then the autograder on Gradescope will surely fail as well.